marcpt98/Plataformer-2D/README.md

 ## Inovation

-Colliders made in Tiled, player can besides jumping can grab on walls to make doble jumps.
+Colliders made in Tiled, player besides jumping also can grab on walls to make doble jumps.

 ## License
 //MIT License